wrathematics/linmod/README.md

 lm.fit() and glm.fit() do indeed depend quite heavily on R.

-Early benchmarking shows a ~15% performance gain over R's lm.fit() at modestly sized problems when using the rank-revealing method, and a 200% performance gain when assuming the model is of full column rank.

 Matrices in this library are assumed to be column-major.
-Use the provided transpose functions to convert between the two storage formats as needed.
+Use the provided transpose functions to convert between the two storage formats if/as needed.